haagahelia/linux-servers-etc/CSC_virtual_machine_and_user_creation.md

 ## CSC - Setting up the course 'project' in my.csc.fi

-1. teacher creates and account to my.csc.fi, but uses then and thereafter mostly school login there.
+1. teacher creates an account in my.csc.fi, but uses then and thereafter mostly Haka school login there.

 1. teacher sets up a project and asks cPouta resources for it and possibly for additional resources